USB Attacks

 Operational Disruption

-The act of blocking USB functionalities can accidentally disrupt organizational processes by rendering genuine peripherals like keyboards or mice nonfunctional.
-This is especially true in hybrid environment, where employees are working from home, using their own, available, USB peripherals (Remote Work Security).
+The act of blocking USB functions can accidentally disrupt organizational processes by rendering genuine peripherals like keyboards or mice nonfunctional.
+This is especially true in hybrid environments.
+Where employees are working from home, using their own, available, USB peripherals (Work From Home Cyber Security).

 Sepio’s USB Attack Detection and Risk Indicator Alarm